-If you are not familiar with the Japanese term “Hambagu” (ハンバーグ), it basically a thick ground meat patty that’s cooked in a frying pan, instead of grilled, and always served with some kind of sauce and without a bun.
+If you are not familiar with the Japanese dish hambagu (ハンバーグ), it’s not your typical grilled hamburger served on a bun.
+On the contrary, Japanese hambagu is a thick, ground meat hamburger steak that’s cooked in a frying pan, then served with some kind of sauce and eaten with a knife and fork.

 What is Wafu Hambagu?

-Wafu Hambagu is Hambagu served with grated daikon and/or shiso leaves on top, along with a thin sauce which comes in a few variations.
-The thin sauce base can be made with dashi + soy sauce, Mentsuyu, or ponzu.
+Wafu hambagu is a pan-fried hamburger steak served with grated daikon and shiso leaves on top.
+It’s drizzled with a thin, Japanese style sauce that comes in a few variations such as dashi + soy sauce, mentsuyu, or ponzu.

-Today I used ponzu because the fragrance and citrus flavor from ponzu works really well with refreshing daikon, and together they refresh your palate while you’re enjoying the juicy meat.
-I love this sauce quite a bit and besides hambagu, this sauce can be used for steak and other meaty dishes.
+Today, I used a ponzu base because its aroma and citrus flavor works really well with refreshing daikon.
+Together, they refresh your palate while you enjoy the succulent meat.
+I love this sauce quite a bit!
+You can also use this sauce for steak and other meaty dishes.

 Secret to Great Tasting Wafu Hambagu